jofner/Questomatic/readme.txt

     - temporary disable "auto" functions by holding modifier key (configurable)

-Quest-o-matic supports LDB display addons like ChocolateBar, Bazooka etc. Exclamation point on your bar means that the addon is enabled, the question mark means it is disabled.
-Left click changes the status of the addon, right click opens the settings.
+Quest-o-matic supports LDB display addons like ChocolateBar, Bazooka etc. Question mark on your bar means that the addon is enabled, exclamation point means it is disabled.
+Left click changes the state of the addon, right click opens the settings.
+If you have no LDB display addon, you can still have minimap icon with same functionality.

 Quest-o-matic Config and commands
 =========================================================================================